ashutoshswamy/DisAI/README.md

 ## How can you use DisAI?

-Just join this server using this link - https://discord.gg/XESKaqvpVx
+Just join this server using this link - [Click Here](https://discord.gg/ngtRwQX5hX)

 Or just invite this bot to your server - [Click Here](https://discord.com/oauth2/authorize?client_id=1258429180681523342&permissions=8&integration_type=0&scope=bot+applications.commands)